Table of Contents

 Mike White is a writer with a refreshingly unique voice responsible for films such as The Good Girl with Jennifer Aniston and Beatriz at Dinner with Salma Hayek, and I’m always curious as to see what he will do next.
 He also created the excellent Enlightened (2011-2013), which I placed at no.1 on my list of underrated TV series of the last 2 decades.

-While that brilliant show was unfortunately, unfairly cancelled before its time, he’s been given another crack at an HBO production with The White Lotus.
+While that brilliant show was, unfortunately, unfairly canceled before its time, he’s been given another crack at an HBO production with The White Lotus.
 Initially billed as a one-off miniseries, it’s since been renewed for a second season in an anthology format with a new location and a different cast of characters, so it seems that White is having better luck with his second go-around at the network.

 The show follows a disparate group of (mostly entitled, rich) guests who arrive at the titular Hawaiian resort for a holiday, as well as the frazzled hotel employees scrambling to placate them and live up to their demands.
 As with most White projects, awkward, dark humor prevails as the misunderstandings and resentments among the characters bubble to the surface.

-The actors are uniformly excellent and the show makes great use of underrated performers such as Steve Zahn, Alexandra Daddario and Murray Bartlett.
+The actors are uniformly excellent and the show makes great use of underrated performers such as Steve Zahn, Alexandra Daddario, and Murray Bartlett.
 But the real scene-stealer is Jennifer Coolidge as ditzy, emotionally troubled heiress Tanya McQuoid.

-White, who wrote the part for Coolidge, taps into the actress’ strengths for both deadpan comedy and over-the-top emoting, and gave her her best part in years.
+White, who wrote the part for Coolidge, taps into the actress’ strengths for both deadpan comedy and over-the-top emoting and gave her her best part in years.
 We can only hope that the cast of characters he assembles for season 2 is half as fun to watch as this group was.

 1. In Treatment

 I think it’s fair to say that the last couple of years have left most people, even those who wouldn’t even normally dare to consider it, with the feeling that we all need maybe just a little bit of therapy.
-If you never got round to making that therapist’s appointment, however, you could always tune into this revival of the HBO series and get some second-hand counselling through sessions with Uzo Aduba’s Dr. Brooke Taylor and her patients.
+If you never got around to making that therapist’s appointment, however, you could always tune into this revival of the HBO series and get some second-hand counseling through sessions with Uzo Aduba’s Dr. Brooke Taylor and her patients.

 Although the drama about a psychologist and his rotating door of clients was always a solid and affecting drama with Gabriel Byrne in the therapist’s chair, this new incarnation of In Treatment is arguably even more compelling with Aduba as the shrink.
-The actress excels in a role far removed from her Crazy Eyes persona from Orange Is The New Black, and manges to engage you in her considerable personal turmoil while still convincing as a well-intentioned and compassionate professional.
+The actress excels in a role far removed from her Crazy Eyes persona from Orange Is The New Black, and manages to engage you in her considerable personal turmoil while still convincing as a well-intentioned and compassionate professional.